jeffThompson/PhysicalComputing/Week02_LEDs/Code/01-HelloWorld.md

 Try changing the text inside the `print()` command.
 Save it and watch the console again.

-**CHALLENGES**
-1. Can you add additional `print()` commands to display extra text?

 ***

-### PYTHON BASICS
-This week you'll learn to turn on/off LEDs.
-But first, let's go over some basics of Python, the langauge we'll be using to program our board.
-Python is a fantastic, flexible, and friendly language and is one of my faves.

-This guide (and subsequent demos) assumes you've done at least some basic programming before.
-You should know a bit about variables, conditionals, and loops but it's ok if you've never used Python!

-***

 ### PRINT
-We've already covered this command! `print()` is super helpful for debugging, especially when working with a board like the Feather that has no display of its own.
+We've already covered this command a bit! `print()` is super helpful for debugging, especially when working with a board like the Feather that has no display of its own.

 Any values inside `print()` will show up in the console.
-This includes text, variables, lists, etc.
+This includes text, variables, lists, etc. If you haven't used `print()` or similar commands much in the past, now's a great time to start using it more!

 ***

 ### COMMENTS
 Comments are code that isn't run, but instead is there to offer info to people reading it.
-Adding comments is a great habit to get into.
-Not only is it the professional thing to do, it also leaves notes for yourself when you come back later and try to remember what the heck you were doing!
+Adding comments is a great habit to get into: not only is it the professional thing to do (and therefore looks great when sharing your code with potential employers) it also leaves notes for yourself when you come back later and try to remember what the heck you were doing!
 In Python, we can create two kinds of comments.

 **SINGLE LINE**
 Any text after a `#` symbol is a comment.
 These can be on a line of their own...